Royal Malaysian Navy: Fleets

-Bases
+Naval bases

 The RMN's Fleet HQ is called KD Malaya, in Lumut, Perak.
 Other bases are located at Tanjung Gelang, Kuantan, Pahang, which also serves as HQ Naval Region I and KD Sultan Ismail at Tanjung Pengelih, Johor, where the Recruit Training Centre is located.
 Bases are also located in Sandakan, Sabah.
 The principal submarine base is located at Sepanggar, Sabah, which also serves as HQ Naval Region II.

-Another base is also being constructed on Pulau Langkawi, Kedah to provide the RMN with readier access into the Indian Ocean.
+Another base is constructed on Pulau Langkawi, Kedah to provide the RMN with readier access into the Indian Ocean.
 Ready access into the Pacific Ocean is available via the existing base at Labuan and Semporna, Sabah.